DevelopWithAP/commerce/README.md

 # Commerce
-This is my implementation of Harvard's CS50 project 2.
+This is my implementation of Harvard's CS50 Web project 2.
 It is an e-commerce site similar to e-Bay where users can post products, add comments on specific products as well as add to their watchlist.

 ## Concepts aquired.